Kylie Jenner Makes Debut As The Face Of The Adidas Originals’ Falcon

 “Sometimes people think being bold is to be firm, but in fact being bold for me is being confident, self-assured, and proud of who I am and the decisions I make.
 Plus, bold is fun.”

 The Adidas Falcon shoe can be purchased on the Adidas website.
-Though they’re normally $100, there is a special deal and currently they are on sale for just $70.
+Though they’re normally $100, there is a special deal and currently, they are on sale for just $70.